jhaakma/EasyMCM/docs/_build/html/_sources/Components/settings/classes/YesNoButton.rst.txt

 -------

 class (string)
-    The name of this class
+    The name of this class.

 label (string)
     Text shown next to the button.